Chloe Kohanski: Record deal and name change (2018-present)

 Following the end of The Voice season 13, Kohanski was signed to Republic Records.
 On May 22, 2018, she released her debut single "Come This Far".
 On the season 14 finale, she performed her new single which was her first TV performance after winning the competition.

-In 2019, Kohanski changed her stage name to Chloe MK.
+In 2019, Kohanski changed her stage name to chloe mk.
 On May 24, 2019, she released her first single under her new name titled "To Be Young".
 She later announced that she would be releasing her first extended play titled "Fantasy" which was released on July 19.

 On June 16, 2019, Chloe started her tour with Sizzy Rocket.
-She performed in Chicago, Il, and her further tour dates included Cleveland, OH on June 17, Nashville, TN on June 18, Indianapolis, IN, on June 19, Pittsburgh, PA on June 20, Washington, D.C. on June 21, and New York, NY on June 23.
+She performed in Chicago, Illinois, and her further tour dates included Cleveland, Ohio, on June 17, Nashville, Tennessee, on June 18, Indianapolis, Indiana, on June 19, Pittsburgh, Pennsylvania, on June 20, Washington, D.C., on June 21, and New York, New York, on June 23.

+In 2023, she returned to The Voice for the 23rd season to perform in the finale with CeeLo Green and other former Team Blake members, as this was Blake Shelton's last episode on the show.